What is a TENS machine?

 Can I use a TENS machine if I am taking medication?

-Yes, TENS devices are safe to use with medication, however if you have an existing heart problem, diabetes, cancer or epilepsy you should consult your doctor before using a TENS machine.
+Yes, TENS devices are safe to use with medication.
+If you have an existing heart problem, diabetes, cancer, epilepsy make sure to speak to your doctor before using a TENS machine.

 How long is it safe to use a TENS unit?